-I currently teach Year 2 and have done so for three of my four years here.
+I currently teach Year 1 but have taught in Year 2 and Year 4 during my time at St Mary’s.
 I am also the P.E Coordinator.
 I love all things sport, so I also run the school football and athletics teams.

 Dr Stephane Farenga – Local Authority Governor

 I became a Governor here in 2018 with the intention of supporting and developing a culture that enables pupils and staff to excel, both at St Mary’s and beyond.
 As a Local Authority Governor, I try to bring more of an external perspective to St Mary’s.
 I’m also part of the Resources Committee and very keen on making sure our staff and pupils are well resourced and supported.
 I’ve worked at the University of Hertfordshire since 2013, in our Widening Access and Student Success department.
 I help lead teams delivering outreach work into Hertfordshire schools with low attainment and low progression to higher education, as well as, supporting student from under-represented backgrounds to transition into, through and beyond the University.
 I live in St Albans but you might see my wife and I out and about in the local countryside (and pubs) with our husky dog, Juno!